 The Naval Way of War Pack

 Each game in the Naval Way of War package provides insight into key moments that changed history and alternative approaches.
+The Invincible Armada lets you explore ideas on what the world would look like today had the Armada succeeded.
 There Must Be a Victory lets you play just the decisive battle or the entire campaign.
-Right Fierce & Terrible lets you explore the many alternative viewpoints on what actually happened.
-And Paukenschlag includes variants for a more significant German effort and the long-ranged bomber campaign that never happened.
+And Sea Monsters includes four distinct games modeling naval actions from the late 19th Century up through WW1 and WW2.
 Plus magazine articles that make the games come alive and provide good starting points for further study.

-What a great way to introduce yourself (or a friend) to ATO games, or catch up on back issues you've been meaning to get.
+What a great way to introduce yourself (or a friend) to ATO and TPS games, or catch up on releases you've been meaning to get.
 A price like this is almost "buy 2, get one free."
 Don't miss it!

 Graphics - Mark Mahaffey